HomeRight ArrowNCAAF

 Turnovers are based on luck, to a certain extent.
 Over a large sample size, each FBS team will recover about 50% of fumbles.
 And the FBS average for passes defended that turn into interceptions is just over 20%.

-But how an oblong ball bounces after a fumble, or where it flies after a tipped pass, is random on a given play or in a given game.
+But how a ball bounces after a fumble, or where it flies after a tipped pass, is random on a given play or in a given game.

 Because football teams only play 12 games per year, a team can get really lucky or unlucky in this regard in a single season, which can lead to 2-3 fewer wins.
 The next year, they could play at the exact same level but get some better turnover luck and win 2-3 more games.